mobilecoinfoundation/mcips/text/0029-block-streaming.md

 Pros:
 * Maintains decentralization.
 * Matches network topology.
-* May unlocks scaling benefits of dedicated brokers for the fanout network.
+* May unlock scaling benefits of dedicated brokers for the fanout network.

 Cons:
 * One more service to host and operate.